Income Tax Notice

 - Not Filing Income Tax Returns

-- Entering into high-value transactions and not filing tax return
+- Entering into high-value transactions but not filing tax-returns

 - Unexplained cash credits.